Health & Safety

 The Asbestos Hazard Emergency Response Act (AHERA) requires that each school district notify workers and building occupants annually regarding asbestos-related activities.
 Until the late seventies, asbestos was commonly used in commercial and residential building materials such as floor tile, fireproofing spray, and thermal system insulation used on pipes, tanks, and boilers.

 All of our school buildings were inspected for asbestos-containing materials according to AHERA protocol, using state accredited inspectors.
-Management plans are continually updated and available for review by contacting the principal’s office at the following schools: District Center, Princeton High School, and Princeton Intermediate School.
+Management plans are continually updated and available for review by contacting the principal’s office at the following schools: Family Center, Princeton High School, Princeton Intermediate School and Princeton Student Services.

 AHERA also requires that the district conduct surveillance inspections every six months to evaluate the condition of asbestos-containing materials and have a state certified inspector completely re-inspect our buildings every three years.
 This is done to ensure that these materials are maintained in a safe condition.
 The Environmental Protection Agency (EPA) and the Minnesota Department of Education have recommended that asbestos-containing materials be maintained in-place whenever possible.
-No asbestos maintenance and abatement has taken place in the last school year.
+Asbestos abatement has taken place at the Princeton High School in the prior school year.
 If you have any questions regarding this matter, you may contact the District’s asbestos program administrator, Keith Barlage, Buildings and Grounds Director at 763-389-6187, or Michelle Czech, Director of Business Services at 763-389-6183.

 A Minnesota law requires the district to inform parents and guardians that the district applies certain pesticides and herbicides on school property.
 The law requires the district to maintain an estimated schedule of pesticide applications and make the schedule available to parents and guardians for review.
 This schedule, as well as health and safety information on each chemical used for pesticide and herbicide application is now available at the Buildings and Grounds Office.